-To realize the actions of an electron, the Schrödinger equation can be solved to calculate equations that reveal their position coordinates.
-The coordinate expressions are then used develop quantum numbers representative of the atom's electron shell.

-These numbers consist of the principle quantum number n which is representative of the primary electron shell, l which characterizes the shape of the orbital and number of subshells, m_l is the magnetic quantum number, and it specifies the number of energy levels within a subshell thus showing the electron's position in space, and finally s the quantum number that tells us an electrons half spin orientation - up or down.
-The possibilities for quantum numbers are as follows:
+To realize the actions of an electron, the Schrödinger equation can be solved to determine the wave functions for differing electron states.
+The various states will have associated quantum numbers which correspond to the physical parameters of the system i.e. momentum and energy.
+These numbers consist of the principle quantum number n which is representative of the primary electron shell, l which characterizes the shape of the orbital and number of subshells, $m_l$ is the magnetic quantum number, and it specifies the number of energy levels within a subshell thus showing the electron's position in space, and finally s the quantum number that tells us an electrons half spin orientation - up or down.
+For a single electron ion, the allowed values for quantum numbers are as follows:

-$$n = 1,2,3,4...$$ (1)
+$$n = 1, 2, 3, 4 \dots$$ (1)